Zilong-Li/vcfppR/README.md

 str(res)
 ```

-This example shows how to read only SNP variants with PL format and drop
+This example shows how to read only SNP variants with PL format into R
-the INFO column in the VCF/BCF into R tables:
+list and drop the INFO column in the VCF/BCF:

 ``` r
 vcffile <- "https://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/1000G_2504_high_coverage/working/20201028_3202_raw_GT_with_annot/20201028_CCDG_14151_B01_GRM_WGS_2020-08-05_chr21.recalibrated_variants.vcf.gz"